JessimH/Facebook-clone/README.md

 # Facebook-clone
-facebook clone with google auth and a REEL Feed !
+A fake facebook Home page with google auth and a REEL Feed !
+You can write and see your posts

-# Téléchargez le repo
+- Téléchargez le repo

-installez les dépendances Node.js
+- installez les dépendances Node.js

 ### `npm i`

 Pour lancer le serveur:

 ### `npm start`

+- Testez !